chetanjain2099/Python-exe-maker/README.md

 - **Batch conversion**: Convert multiple Python scripts to EXE files at once.

 - **Custom settings**:
-  - Select the conversion mode (GUI mode or command line mode).
+  - Option to add a console window or hide the console window.
+  - Option to select single file or single directory.
   - Specify the output directory.
   - Set the EXE file name.
   - Add a custom icon (supports `.png` and `.ico` formats, `.png` will be automatically converted to `.ico`).